-Prerequisite(s): IL 383 and IL 389.
+Prerequisite(s): IL 378 or IL 379 or IL 377.

 IL 473 - Advanced Visual Story Studio

 Students continue to work on projects started in IL 405, or begin new ones, to produce a piece of sequential art demonstrating a personal style and vision.
 They are required to adopt new technologies and techniques befitting their projects.
 Work is done in teams or individually.
 Prerequisite(s): IL 405.